jbasen/Crestron-Home-Assistant/README.md

 # Crestron-Home-Assistant

+IMPORTANT - VERSION 2 OF THE DRIVER HAS NOW BEEN RELEASED.
+SEE SPECIFIC INFORMATION ON V2 BELOW

 Driver to integrate a Home Assistant (HA) system with a Crestron system so the devices and services connected to the HA system can be leveraged in the Crestron system.